Azure-Samples/azure-spring-boot-samples/tutorials/generate-native-executable-storage-blob-with-spring-native-support.md

 mvn -DskipTests spring-boot:build-image
 ```

-It takes a long time, please wait patiently to build the container.
+It will take a long time, please wait patiently to build the container.

 ![Build image using Command Prompt.][BP01]

 After a long wait, it finally echoes that the build is successful.

-![Running creator for Docker container.][BP02]
+![Build container complete.][BP02]

 ### Run the container containing the native executable